Last Update:

 string.

-Range adaptor objects
+Ranges views and Range adaptor objects

-The examples so far used views from the std::ranges
+The examples used views from the std::views

 According to C++ Reference: